asyncapi/glee/docs/config-file.md

 |Field|Description|
 |---|---|
+|docs.enabled|This flag enables/disables the docs generation functionality.
+|docs.folder|The dedicated folder you want your generated docs to reside.
+|docs.template|The AsyncAPI template you wanna use for generating your documentation.
 |websocket.adapter|The Glee adapter to use for the WebSocket server.
 Defaults to a "native" WebSocket implementation.
 Other allowed values are `socket.io` (to use the [Socket.IO](https://socket.io/) Glee adapter) or a reference to a custom adapter.
 |websocket.httpServer|A custom HTTP server of your own.
 E.g., an [Express](https://expressjs.com/en/4x/api.html) server or any object that implements the [http.Server](https://nodejs.org/api/http.html#http_class_http_server) interface.
 |websocket.port|The port to use when binding the WebSocket server.
 This is useful when your server is behind a proxy and the port exposed for consumption is not the same as the port your application should be bound to.
 Defaults to the port specified in the selected AsyncAPI server.